Evaluating Taoism and Zen

 – Marcus Aurelius, (Emperor of Rome, 161-180 AD), Meditations IV, 40.

 Of all the world’s great spiritual traditions, Taoism and Zen are most like our own Way of Continuing Creation.
 In fact, “the Tao” translates into English as the Way, and your author, J.X.
-Mason, almost named his Book, The Tao of Continuing Creation instead of The Book of Continuing Creation.
+Mason, almost named his Book, The Tao of Continuing Creation instead of The Book of Continuing Creation: The Growing, Organizing, Direction of the Cosmos.
 Our book might also have been titled The Zen of Continuing Creation, because Zen largely grew out of Taoism, as we shall see.

 Zen, often called Zen Buddhism, has an historical connection to Buddhism.
 When Buddhism was carried from its origin in India north into China, it combined with China’s indigenous and much older Taoism to form Chan Buddhism.
 The word “chan” translates to “meditation.”
 From China, Chan Buddhism was exported to Vietnam, to Korea, and then, in the 13th century, to Japan, where the word “Zen” is a rough pronunciation of “Chan.”